wchuang/wchuang.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 Hi, my name is Frank, an iOS developer from Taiwan.
-Currently, I work at [Didi Chuxing(DiDi)](https://www.didiglobal.com/) and live in Beijing, China.
+Currently, I work at DiDi and live in Beijing, China.
 I have 7+ years iOS and few backend development experience, I love and focus on Objective-C, Swift, Node.js and Golang.
 You can find me on